-Billboard: An outdoor advertising sign or structure which is designed, intended, and used to advertise businesses, goods, products, or services which are not confined to those available, sold, manufactured, or distributed on the premises where the billboard is located, and to inform, as well as non-commercial messages.
-Generally, billboards are distinquishable from freestanding signs by their purpose, size, placement, and type of construction.
+Billboard: An outdoor advertising sign or structure which is designed, intended, and used to advertise or inform.
+Generally, billboards are distinguishable from freestanding signs by their size, placement, and purpose.

 Building sign: A sign that in any manner is fastened to, projects from, or is placed or painted upon the exterior wall, window or door of a building.
 This includes lettering, pictures or other attention-getting devices attached or affixed to windows.